Stoyan Deltchev

-Personal life
+Early life

 Deltchev began gymnastics when he was 10; he initially played football, and his father noticed his athleticism and decided to put him in a more individual sport.
-He has a daughter, Deliana.

-Career
+Gymnastics career

 Deltchev competed at the 1977 European Championships, where he won the gold medal in the horizontal bar final.
 That year, at an invitational competition in Riga, he first competed the horizontal bar move now named after him, which was the first aerial release move on the apparatus.

 The following year, he competed at the 1978 World Championships, where he finished eighth in the all-around and won two bronze medals in the apparatus finals, one in pommel horse and the other with the horizontal bar, where he tied with Gennady Krysin.

 In 1979, Deltchev won the all-around at the 1979 European Championships.
 He was the first man representing a country outside the Soviet Union to win the competition in fourteen years.
 He also competed at the 1979 World Cup, where he won bronze in the all-around as well as gold on the floor exercise.

 Deltchev represented Bulgaria at the 1980 Summer Olympics, where he won the all-around bronze medal.
 In the event finals, he became the Olympic champion on the horizontal bar.